ChaoGlenXu/Dodging-Game-Project-Alison-and-Glen-/README.md

-# alison.sabuwala1024-gmail.com
-ECE243 Final Project (Alison and Glen)
+# ECE243 Final Project (Alison and Glen)
+Dodge the virus.
+Programmed with C for the De1_SoC board.